AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

 - Split into multiple CmmProcs: to do

+Norman's plan

+1. New code to check invariants of output from `ZipDataflow`
+1. Finish debugging `ZipDataflow`
+1. Use Simon PJ's 'common-blockifier' to move the Adams optimization outside `CmmProcProintZ`
+1. ProcPointZ does not insert `CopyOut` nodes; this omission must be rectified and will require some general infrastructure for inserting predecessors.
+1. Simple optimizations on `CopyIn` and `CopyOut` may be required
+1. Define an interface for calling conventions and invariants for the output of frame layout \[will require help from Simon M\]
+1. Stack layout

+Items 1-5 look like a few days apiece.
+Items 6 and 7 are more scary...

 ToDo: main issues

 - SRTs simply record live global variables.
 So we should use the same live-variable framework as for live local variables.
 That means we must be able to identify which globals are SRT-able.
 What about compression/encoding schemes?